CoderZonora/overthewire_bandit_writeup/Level19.md

-First i tried to see if maybe bandit17 had read prmissions to the readme file but that did not work Next I tried to see if maybe connecting via telnet would work but it did not.
+First i tried to see if maybe bandit17 had read prmissions to the readme file but that did not work Next I tried to see if maybe connecting via telnet would work but it did not even after trying to read many thread to try to debug the errors.